-When there is a specific cause, it’s often related to being separated from their owner (separation anxiety), trauma, loud noises (noise phobia), or poor socialization with humans and other animals.
+When there is a specific cause, it’s often related to being separated from their owner (cat separation anxiety), trauma, loud noises (noise phobia), or poor socialization with humans and other animals.

 Separation Anxiety in Kittens

-It’s important that you teach your kitten to be alone starting at a young age, and watch carefully for signs of separation anxiety.
-It may not be as obvious as with pups, since cats don’t bark and howl.
+It’s important that you teach your kitten to be alone starting at a young age and watch carefully for signs of separation anxiety in cats.
+It may not be as obvious as with a dog, since cats don’t bark and howl.
 Practice leaving your little cuddle buddy in a room that is safe and stocked with a litter box and food and water for short periods of time, and gradually increase the times when you see they are adjusting well.